Falkland Islands Exclusive 10 Days aboard MV Plancius

 The Falkland Islands (Malvinas) offer a wide variety of wildlife, which with caution is easily approachable.
 In many ways, the islands are largely an unknown selection of wildlife gems mainly known to the wider public for the war between the UK and Argentina in 1982.
 Not only do various species of birds occur here, but chances are great to see both Peale’s dolphin and Commerson’s dolphins in the waters around the islands.

-West Point Island is equally inhabited by a great number of Black-browed albatrosses and Rockhopper penguins, whereas Grave Cove offers relative shelter and many nesting Gentoo penguins along with excellent hiking opportunities.
+On Saunders Island, there will be even more wildlife to see with four species of breeding penguins - gentoo, king, Magellanic and rockhopper - as well as black-browed albatross and king cormorants being present here.
+Next up will be West Point Island which is inhabited by a great number of Black-browed albatrosses and Rockhopper penguins, followed by Grave Cove which offers relative shelter and many nesting Gentoo penguins along with excellent hiking opportunities.

 What Our Customers

 Superlatives abound – a truly amazing experience...awesome.
 Thanks to all for making it such a memorable experience.

 We had the time of our lives on board ship...if anybody wants to go to Antarctica, we will certainly advise to go with you.

 Huge congratulations to you and all the team for the perfect organisation throughout the trip.
 From the early planning to the last transfer, everything went without a hitch.